The answers to most common questions about tinnitus

 Although no method has been scientifically proven to cure tinnitus, several treatment options are effective at masking, distracting from and teaching the brain to ignore the sound.

 Hearing aids are a highly effective treatment method for people who have tinnitus and hearing loss.
 Many are built to provide tinnitus relief through sound therapy and other programs.
 Most Miracle-Ear hearing aids offer:

 Other treatment options include sound-masking devices and noise machines.
 Some music streaming services offer playlists for tinnitus relief, and certain sound apps are designed to help you get a good night’s sleep.
 Additionally, meditation and behavioral therapy often prove to be powerful techniques for reducing the stress and emotional effects of tinnitus.

 Did you know?
 Some companies market products that claim to provide a quick fix for tinnitus.
-While certain drugs may help relieve the emotional and behavioral side effects of tinnitus, there are no magical “tinnitus medications” that will make it disappear.
+While certain drugs may help relieve the emotional and behavioral side effects of tinnitus, no magical “tinnitus medications” will make it disappear.
 Always consult a hearing care professional before attempting any treatment method.

 Myth: Certain foods can make tinnitus go away.

 Fact: No food has been scientifically proven to treat tinnitus, but a healthy diet can help limit its intensity and side effects.

 There’s no official “tinnitus diet” guaranteed to reduce its effects.
 Some people find that eating certain foods makes them feel better, while others may find those same foods make them feel worse.
 However, sticking to a healthy diet can benefit your overall wellbeing—and in turn, positively impact your tinnitus.